OKLAHOMA CITY (OBV) – Rep. Kyle Hilbert is officially the Oklahoma House of Representatives’ speaker-elect.

 Hilbert’s Republican colleagues elected him speaker-designate in March.

-The House Republican caucus also elected Rep. Anthony Moore, R-Clinton, as speaker pro tempore-elect; Rep. Stan May, R-Broken Arrow, as caucus chair; Rep. Nick Archer, R-Elk City, as caucus vice chair; and Rep. Josh Cantrell, R-Kingston, as caucus secretary.
+The House Republican caucus also elected Rep. Anthony Moore, R-Clinton, to serve as speaker pro tempore-elect; Rep. Stan May, R-Broken Arrow, as caucus chair; Rep. Nick Archer, R-Elk City, as caucus vice chair; and Rep. Josh Cantrell, R-Kingston, as caucus secretary.

 Moore, who has served in the House since 2020, said he is grateful to serve as the speaker pro tem.